How to Measure User Experience: A Comprehensive Guide to UX Metrics

 Net Promoter Score categorizes users into one of three groups: Promoters, Passives, and Detractors through their response to a simple question:

 Respondents are given a standard scale that ranges from 0 (not at all likely) to 10 (extremely likely).
-Based on the responses, users are categorized as Promoters (9-10), Passives (7-8) and Detractors (0-6).
+Based on the responses, users are categorized as Promoters (9-10), Passives (7-8), and Detractors (0-6).

-Promoters are the users who are loyal and likely to refer others, thus helping you to lower your cost per acquisition.
+- Promoters are the users who are loyal and likely to refer others, thus helping you to lower your cost per acquisition.

-Although NPS lacks deep insights and specific reasons for a product’s success or failure, it can help you gain an insight into the overall scenario and the level of urgency required to handle a given situation.
-This is why NPS is commonly used as an alternative or supplement metrics to measure UX.
+Although NPS lacks deep insights and specific reasons for a product’s success or failure, it can help you gain insight into the overall scenario and the level of urgency required to handle a given situation.
+This is why NPS is commonly used as an alternative or supplement metric to measure UX.